Calories in Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki

 📋 Nutrition Summary

-With 299.6 calories per serving (1 Serving (214.0g)), Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki, Tuna is a moderately calorie-dense food worth tracking if you're managing your intake.
+With 299.6 calories per serving (1 Serving (214.0g)), Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki is a moderately calorie-dense food worth tracking if you're managing your intake.
 Carbohydrates are the primary energy source at 52.0g per serving (72% of calories).
 It contains 32.0mg of iron (178% DV), which plays a key role in oxygen transport and energy metabolism.

 🏷️ Diet & Nutrition Tags